Does InboxDollars really send dollars to your inbox?

 You can watch promotional videos and earn $0.01 or $0.02 per video.

-You can earn cash backs, discounts, or get free samples when shopping from specified vendors.
+You can earn cash back, discounts, or get free samples when shopping from specified vendors.

 If you purchase specific items from valid stores, you can upload the receipt of your purchases until the offer is still active and earn small rewards.
 Offers are updated weekly.